 When uptime is crucial - so is efficient technical support

-With 40,000 machines spread across the globe, effective technical support is a key component at Sidel Group.
-Sometimes they supply just one machine, but they also supply entire production lines which can include filling, labeling, packing, palletization, and much more.
-Regardless of the scope, the machines Sidel supplies are important parts of their customers' production, which is often high-paced with high demands on uptime.
-Just to give you an idea of the impact of downtime we can look at a recently installed packaging line at Mai Dubai that Sidel performed this year.
+To give you an idea of the impact of downtime, we can look at an installed packaging line at Mai Dubai that Sidel has performed.
 This line packages 86,000 bottles each hour (sizes ranging from 200-500 ml).
 Just a few hours of downtime will have a massive impact on the output from the line.
 Imagine what happens if the line stands still for several days?

 Powered by advanced remote support solutions

-“Today we offer our customer two types of remote solutions; remote machine access and remote video assistance, RVA, the latter which is based on XMReality”, says Loïc.
-“Remote machine access lets us connect to the machine from remote, review the production data and better understand why something is not working.
-The next logical step is then to use video to provide the local operator with instant live support.
-That’s when we use our RVA service.”
+• Today, we offer our customers two remote solutions: remote machine access and remote video assistance, RVA, the latter based on XMReality.
+Remote machine access lets us connect to the machine remotely, review the production data, and better understand why something is not working.
+The next logical step is using video to provide the local operator with instant live support.
+That’s when we use our RVA service.

 Both of these services enable customers to instantly get help with both diagnostic and problem resolution by connecting to one of the over 200 people that work with product support at Sidel.